Insights

 Unclear website structure

-Imagine a book with content arranged illogically.
-It’s no wonder that you can’t speed read it.
+Imagine a book with content arranged illogically, it is no surprise that you cannot skim through its content to get the gist.
 Similarly, the way you structure your site does affect indexing speed.
-Also, on page SEO techniques can help speed up the process.
+Also, on page SEO techniques can also impact the process.

 Low site traffic

 In the “eyes” of bots, a website with low traffic means insufficient content to meet users’ needs.
-It’s just another way to say, “This site is not that important so let’s deprioritize its indexing”.
+In other words, low traffic creates a bad impression on the bots, slowing down the indexing process.

 Submit your URL link to Google while maintaining site traffic